Tale of two Kansas counties

 NextEra Energy moved quickly to obtain conditional-use permits to erect four weather towers that stand 197 feet tall.
 These towers would monitor wind and weather conditions as a first phase to evaluate further development of a wind farm.
 Such towers are routine components of all wind farms.
 The Harvey County Planning Commission is considering this request as of January 2023.

 Public opposition continued, nonetheless, and the county commission agreed in February 2023 to a six-month moratorium on wind turbines and to put the issue of wind energy to a public vote.
-On August 1, the county commission voted to extend the moratorium until December 2023.
-So at this time, the future of wind energy in Harvey County remains in limbo.
+On August 1, the county commission voted to extend the moratorium.
+The Planning and Zoning Committee recommended unanimously against commercial wind and solar developments.
+Finally the County Commissioners voted unanimously in November 2023 to prohibit commercial wind energy in the county.
+This ban includes all utility-scale wind-power and solar-energy systems.
+Protection of the Equus Beds Aquifer was a key issue for this decision.

 Text and images © J.S. and S.W.
 Aber.